Qovery/qovery-client-python/docs/ApplicationConfigurationApi.md

 Get advanced settings

 Get list and values of the advanced settings of the application.
+Default values for each setting are available in [our documentation](https://hub.qovery.com/docs/using-qovery/configuration/advanced-settings/)

 ### Example